UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

    workers.
 Substitute the **FIXME** strings in the following codes to perform the tasks given in the comments.

-   *The main idea for all languages is how to divide the workload across all workers*.
+   *The main idea for all languages is to divide the workload across all workers*.
    You can run the codes as suggested for each language.

    .. tabs::